- My pet worm Slimey sleeps for two days and two nights and then she gets up and dances. She dances like this - and sometimes like this.

 How much CO2e did I save?

 I estimate that I can easily cut 100 kilograms from my food waste with a bit of urban foraging.
-I intend to maintain this year-round with some backyard produce, occasional dumpster dives and party leftovers that would otherwise go in the bin.
+I intend to maintain this year-round with some backyard produce, taking party and fridge leftovers that would otherwise go in the bin and following the ten steps below.
 That means saving nearly 100 kilograms CO2e each year.

 Ten steps to reduce food waste